Patchwork53/Patchwork53.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a first-year CS PhD student at University of California Riverside, advised by the incredible Professor [Yue Dong](https://yuedong.us/).
-My primary area of interest is multimodal neural network architectures with a focus on how they respond to adversarial attacks and out-of-distribution data.
+My primary area of interest is multimodal neural networks, with a focus on how they respond to adversarial attacks and out-of-distribution data.

 ## News
 + [08/2024] Attending ACL 2024 as a tutorial presenter on [Vulnerabilities of Large Language Models to Adversarial Attacks](https://llm-vulnerability.github.io/).